Sign In

 • Following complex multi-part instructions

-• Specific factual claims (especially recent events, statistics, citations)
+• Specific factual claims (events, statistics, citations)

-• Precise mathematical calculation (use a calculator or code interpreter)
+• Precise mathematical calculation

-• Information about events after the model's training cutoff
+• Information after the model's training cutoff

-• Anything where being precisely right matters and you can't check it
+• Anything where being precisely right matters

 Watch the prediction engine at work